akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-We use the Sigmoid as the activation in our final layer because it forces the output to be in the 0 - 1 range, and given that we only have 2 output classes, the output can be interpreted as a probability of each class: An output close to 0 means our neural network predicted the shrub to be the Hazel Shrub and an output close to 1 means our network predicted the shrub to
+We use the Sigmoid as the activation in our final layer because it forces the output to be in the 0 - 1 range, and given that we only have 2 output classes, this way the output can be interpreted as a probability of each class: An output close to 0 means our neural network predicted the shrub to be the Hazel Shrub and an output close to 1 means our network predicted the shrub to